glic3rinu/passlib/docs/lib/passlib.utils.handlers.rst

 Testing Hash Handlers
 =====================
-Within it's unittests, Passlib provides the :class:`~passlib.tests.utils.HandlerCase` class, which can be subclassed to provide a unittest-compatible test class capable of checking if a handler adheres to the :ref:`password-hash-api`.
+Within its unittests, Passlib provides the :class:`~passlib.tests.utils.HandlerCase` class, which can be subclassed to provide a unittest-compatible test class capable of checking if a handler adheres to the :ref:`password-hash-api`.